 I wrote about such an incident last August, when pigeon racers began calling an area of the UK the “Bermuda Triangle of Pigeons.”
-They just kept vanishing during the racing season of April 2012, never to return.
+Hundreds of pigeons just kept vanishing during the racing season of April 2012, never to return.
 “When they fly down to the Thirsk, Wetherby, and Consett area…something always seems to happen,” remarked Scottish pigeon racer Austin Lindores at the time.

 Explanations ranged from a high number of rain showers to solar flares, something that could force the pigeons off course, but the problem of vanishing pigeons isn’t a new phenomenon.
 Scientists have long known that certain areas, for whatever reason, interfere with a pigeon’s ability to locate their home.

 “The way birds navigate is that they use a compass and they use a map.
 The compass is usually the position of the Sun or the Earth’s magnetic field, but the map has been unknown for decades,” says Dr. Jonathan Hagstrum.
 He and his team recently published a study in the Journal of Experimental Biology that suggests pigeons “home in” by sensing infrasound waves, which create an “acoustic map” of their route back.

 An infrasound wave is a low-frequency sound, lower than 20 Hz, below the limit of human hearing.
 However, birds hear much lower than that.